-A. Original Packaging Claims Were Plain and Generic
+A. Defendants' Original Packaging

-- 24. Founded in the 1970s, Defendants entered the dog food industry by selling a traditional, dry dog food kibble and used plain and minimal claims on their packaging. - 25.
+- 23. Founded in the 1970s, Defendants entered the dog food industry by selling a traditional, dry dog food kibble and used plain and minimal packaging claims on their packaging. - 24.
 In the 1990s, Defendants launched their Acana brand, which made packaging claims such as "premium" and "high quality" on its packaging.
 The following is an example of Defendants' original Acana packaging: